aditya-rv-vlsi/ASIC_Design_Class_1/README.md

 ***

 <details>
-  <summary>Laboratory 5: Following Application has been chosen:
-    8-bit Counter with the following features:
+  <summary>Laboratory 5: The application that I chose is an 8-bit Counter with the following features:

-1. Bidirectional Counting
+1. Bidirectional Counting.
-2. User can input start and stop values
+2. User can input start and stop values.
-3. Provision for wrap around, in case of underlow/overflow of counter value" Upload C code, compile with GCC and RISCV-GCC, upload the snapshots.
+3. Provision for wrap around, in case of underlow/overflow of counter value.

+   The following tasks have been performed:

+   1. Uploading of C program.
+   2. Compile with GCC, RISCV-GCC and Spike.
+   3. Uploading of relevant screenshots.
    </summary>
 **Step 1:** Create a file by the name counter_8bit.c using gedit editor, type in the code, and save the file.
 ![image](https://github.com/user-attachments/assets/96002e3c-effe-41a9-921a-178e22652a9b)